 1. Seal Your Walls

-The most important factor that determines how well your walls seal your home is insulation.
-Investigate your insulation to see if it fully covers your wall space and that it is made from up-to-date technology.
+The most important factor that determines how well the walls keep your home cool is insulation.
+Check your insulation to see if it fully covers your wall space and that it is made from up-to-date materials.
 Once you have proper insulation, look for holes or cracks in the walls themselves.
-Believe it or not, small spaces left by old or poorly installed electrical outlets can give cold air generated by your AC an outlet of its own.
-Take a quick look at all of your electrical outlets and make sure the panels are flush with the walls and seal them with caulking if needed.
+For instance, small spaces left by old or poorly installed electrical outlets can give cold air generated by your AC an outlet of its own.
+Take a quick look at all of your electrical outlets and make sure the panels are flush with the walls and seal them if needed.

 5. Get an A/C Tune Up